arashkazemi/htmltoolbox/README.md

         <div><span>Number 1</span> and <span>Number  2</span> and <span>Number  3</span> and <span>Number  4</span></div>

-and in case you want to wrap all occurances, you can call `replaceAll`:
+and in case you want to wrap all occurances, you can call `wrapAll`:

         htb.wrapAll(/\d/gm, "<span>Number <!/></span>");